 The persistence of information in space is not the only element that characterizes the distributed ledger technology.
 Another main characteristic is time persistency.
-The fact that what is already included in the blockchain cannot be deleted or changed is a critical factor for the storage and execution of software $code^{25}$ .
+The fact that what is already included in the blockchain cannot be deleted or changed is a critical factor for the storage and execution of software code.
 In fact, someone could store a malfunctioning or intentionally malicious smart contract in the blockchain.
 A typical case is a program with an infinite cycle: once activated, the code would continue forever to use computational resources.
 To avoid this problem, it is possible to exploit one of the characteristics of the blockchain: the ability to manage virtual money.
-If we define that for the execution of a smart contract it is necessary to consume a defined amount of cryptocurrency, on the basis of the code will stop.
+If we define that for the execution of a smart contract it is necessary to consume a defined amount of cryptocurrency, on the basis of the computational resources and memory required by the code, we will be able to ensure that the execution of the code will stop.
 This is a solution used, for example, by Ethereum.